-FORT FREDERICK STATE PARK
+REDERICK STATE PARK

-The centerpiece of the Fort Frederick State Park is a unique stone fort that served as Maryland's frontier defense during the French and Indian War.
+The centerpiece of Fort Frederick State Park is a unique stone fort that served as Maryland's frontier defense during the French and Indian War.
 Built in 1756, the Fort's stone wall and two barracks have been restored to their 1758 appearance.
 Historic exhibits are in the Fort, barracks, Civilian Conservation Corps (CCC) Museum, and Visitor Center.
 The fort barracks are open seven days a week from Memorial Day to Labor Day and on the weekends in the spring and fall, when staff and volunteers dress in period clothing and occupy the fort, demonstrating daily life in the 18th century.
 The 585-acre park borders the Potomac River and The Chesapeake and Ohio Canal passes through the park.
-The park also features a boat launch, campsites, camp store, fishing, flat water canoeing, hiking trails, a playground, a picnic area and large pavilion.
+The park also features a boat launch, campsites, camp store, fishing, flat water canoeing, hiking trails, a playground, a picnic area and small pavilion.
 Group tours are available seasonally.

-Facility Service Charge: Please pay at one of the honor boxes located in the picnic area or the store parking lot near the fort.
+Facility Service Charge: \$3 per vehicle for MD residents. \$5 per vehicle for out-of-state visitors.
+Please pay at one of the honor boxes located in the picnic area or the store parking lot near the fort.
 You may also pay at the Visitor Center or Captain Wort's Store.

-General Park Hours: April 1-October 31 (8 a.m.-Sunset) November 1-March 31 (10 a.m.-Sunset) • Closed: Christmas Day
+General Park Hours: April 1-October 31 (8 a.m.-Sunset) November 1-March 31 (10 a.m.-Sunset) · Closed: Christmas Day